kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 }
 ```

-After the vote is finished, we need to get its result.
+After the vote is finished, we need to get the result.
 For that, we calculate the share of the tokens that were used to vote “Accept” and compare it to the percent of votes required to reach the quorum.
 If there were enough votes supporting the inclusion, we mark it as “Listed”.
 Otherwise, we mark it as “Kicked”.

 Based on the outcome, we need to compensate either producer or challenger by returning her original stake as well as part of the stake of their opponent.
 Everything else will go to the voters based on their impact.